-Zumper's strategy is to bridge the messiness of connecting home buyers and home sellers and create an easy solution for communication.
-Zumper eases the process without the user having to find a real estate agent to find them a home.
-Zumper gives them the tools necessary for a user to find a home relevant to them.
+Zumper's in its abstract form is to bridge the messiness of connecting home buyers and home sellers.
+It eases the process without a user having to directly communicate with a real estate agent to find a home.
+Zumper has given the user tools necessary for a user to find a home relevant for them.

 Home sellers need to find people to fill out the space.
-Home sellers don't want to use money on advertising so Zumper is a great solution for them.
+Home sellers can use Zumper as a platform to sell/rent out their home.

 ✴︎ Connect home sellers and home buyers together.

-✴︎ Ease the process of connecting seller to buyer.
+✴︎ Ease the process of connecting the seller to the buyer.

 For a buyer

 ✴︎ Find a place to live for their specific needs.

 ✴︎ Sell to buyers a place to rent out or live in.